 After incubation at 50°C for 1 hour, the product was purified by QIAquick PCR Purification Kit (QIAGEN) and then transformed into One Shot Stbl3 Chemically Competent E. coli (Invitrogen).
-Twenty parallel transformations were performed to ensure several fold library representation.
-A small fraction (20-100 μl) of cultures were spread on carbenicillin (50 μg/ml) LB plates to calculate the library coverage, and the rest of the cultures were amplified overnight in 150 ml LB medium.
-Obtaining ~100X library coverage was ensured.
-The plasmid DNA was then extracted using HiSpeed Plasmid Maxi Kit (QIAGEN), and also twenty independent clones were picked up and Sanger-sequenced to also estimate the overall quality of the library.
+Twenty parallel transformations were performed to ensure several-fold library representation.
+A small fraction (20-100 μl) of cultures were spread on carbenicillin (50 μg/ml) LB plates to calculate the library coverage, and the rest of the cultures were amplified overnight in 150 ml LB medium. ~100X library coverage was ensured.
+The plasmid DNA was then extracted using HiSpeed Plasmid Maxi Kit (QIAGEN), and also twenty independent clones were picked and Sanger-sequenced to estimate the overall quality of the library.

 Step II: Insertion of the gRNA scaffold and the mouse U6 promoter

-The step 1-library plasmids were digested by BsmBI (NEB) as per the following reaction at 55 °C for 3 hours:
+The step-1 library plasmids were digested by BsmBI (NEB) as per the following reaction at 55 °C for 3 hours: